JohnLouisRumingan/bored_gamer_frontend/README.md

 Current TODO:
-- Creating a new user.
-Action.js function thinks it's a GET request??
+- Invite other users to your event

 Future TODO:
-- Invite other users to your event
 - Display all events on clicked date
 - Calendar date changes color based on events